Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Will this degrade the audio performance?

 It shouldn’t do.
-They will probably be fine for a digital audio RCA cable, so you shouldn’t get any glitching.
+The manufacturer says the couplers pictured above suit a digital audio RCA cable, so you shouldn’t get any glitching.

 In an ideal world, it would be best to use a single cable that is the correct length – but adapters like these can be a cheap and easy solution if you need to extend a cable run.